Découvrir Varsovie (pl_01)

 - One NPC per place: Each place has one character who explains the landmark and the local problem.

-- One short mission: A simple collect task, reunion task, or small local challenge.
+- One short mission: A simple collect task or small local challenge.

-- Chest reward: Completing the mission opens the chest of that place and gives the landmark card.
+- Chest reward: The key opens the chest at that place, revealing a sword piece and the landmark card.

 - Linear progression: Each completed place unlocks the next place.